nac294/C-basics/modules/functionSyntax.md

 In the printf() function you can print a variable by using a ```%``` followed by an initial specifying the type of data.
 Here ```%d``` indicates printf() should print a decimal value. _Note: the first argument to printf() should be a string literal.
 The other arguments are the variables to be printed._
 By passing the f() function to printf we can print the value it returns. in this case f(3) returns 6, and printf prints 3 to the screen.

+Because C is a [procedural-oriented](https://eng.libretexts.org/Courses/Delta_College/CS11_-_Informations_Systems/02%3A_Information_Systems_for_Strategic_Advantage/2.04%3A_Information_Systems_Development/2.4D%3A_Programming_Languages/1.03%3A_Procedural/Object_Oriented) programming language, functions are very important for splitting up problems.
+Without using functions, you will have large blocks of code in main(), this is not incorrect, but it it almost universally considered bad practice.
+So far, we have covered some basic example of functions; however, functions in C are useful for more than just arethmatic computations.